How Does Modern Farming Affect Soil Fertility

 • Monoculture farming

-Modern agriculture practices often involve the planting of a single crop in a given field, known as monoculture farming.
+Modern farming practices often involve the planting of a single crop in a given field, known as monoculture farming.
 This can lead to the depletion of soil nutrients and the buildup of pests and diseases, which can cause further degradation of soil fertility.

 • Intensive tillage